MA Program 'Management and Regulation of Labor, Economy and Organization' – MaRAWO

 Since the winter semester 2021/22, a double degree with the Benemérita Universidad Autónoma de Puebla (BUAP) Mexico in the Master's program Estudios Sociales: "Trabajo, Regulación Laboral y Organización" (MESTRLO) can be acquired within the MaRAWO study program.
 You can find MESTRLO's Facebook page here.

-For a double degree, MaRAWO students spend at least one semester abroad at BUAP and take courses from the MESTROL program there.
-They earn 30 CP there.
+For a double degree, MaRAWO students spend at least one semester abroad at BUAP and take courses from the MESTRLO program there.
+They earn at least 30 CP there.
 To study at BUAP, students must demonstrate a B2 Spanish level, as the language of instruction at BUAP is (almost) exclusively Spanish.
 Students are responsible for financing and organizing their stay abroad.
 We as the study program management, the International Services of the Faculty of Social Sciences and the International Office of the RUB will advise and support you.
 Tuition fees at BUAP are waived for RUB students.
+The application deadline for spring term (starting January) is September 15, and for fall term (starting August) is March 30.

 Beyond this option, there are many possibilities to study at other (Erasmus+) partner universities.
 The work done there will be credited according to the previously agreed learning agreement.